kwg0424/noCacheFIlter/README.md

 ```

-If you need version control, add patternType parameter like this : `yyyy-MM-dd-HHmmss`(typeof SimpleDateFormat), `disabled`
+If you need update with the specified time pattern, add patternType parameter like this : `yyyy-MM-dd-HHmmss`(typeof SimpleDateFormat), `disabled`
 (default : remove param is `uuid`)

 ```xml